Daveyr/gitlab-runner/README.md

 docker build -t gitlab-runner --build-arg token=<TOKEN> .
 ```

+Optionally, you can specify the number of concurrent jobs by adding `--build-arg concurrent=X` to the above command, where `X` is the number of concurrent builds.
+The default value is 1.

 ## To run

 From https://itnext.io/docker-in-docker-521958d34efd.
 Note we need to mount a volume as we run the container.
 This is because the runner depends on Docker.
 Running Docker in a Docker container is tricky so the easiest method is to "borrow" the host Docker service instead, which we do by mounting its .sock file.